Vatican City in May: Why This Month Is Ideal To Visit

 Reach us any time of the day in just a few seconds

-Vatican City in May is where history, faith, and a touch of Italian sunshine come together.
-This guide will help you explore its revered landmarks, from St. Peter’s Basilica to the Vatican Museums, while enjoying the quieter atmosphere before the summer crowds arrive.
+Explore Vatican City in May, when history, faith, and warm Italian sunshine come together.
+This guide helps you discover its most famous landmarks, from St. Peter’s Basilica and the Vatican Museums to the beautiful Vatican Gardens in full bloom.

 Understanding the Vatican